fossasia/open-event-server/docs/DIGITAL_OCEAN.md

 ## Deploying Open Event on Digital Ocean

-This guide will be using Docker to deploy open event on DigitalOcean.
+This guide will show you how to deploy Open Event on Digital Ocean.
 The basic idea is installing Docker on Digital Ocean droplet and then running Open Event in it.

 #### Phase 1